insoftai/insoft-ai-LLM-Twin/README.md

 ## 🎯 Overview

-This project demonstrates how to design, build, and deploy a production-ready LLM-powered AI twin — an AI system that emulates a person's writing style and knowledge using vector databases, fine-tuned models, and scalable inference.
+This project is a LLM-powered AI twin — an AI system that emulates a person's writing style and knowledge using vector databases, fine-tuned models, and scalable inference.

 ## 🧠 System Capabilities